TRA-UNAM/FinderV3/README.md

 ### Simulation using Gazebo
 These instructions refer to run the simulation on gazebo **using the gazebo_ros package**, which is installed by default with every ROS distribution.
 More info here: http://gazebosim.org/tutorials?tut=ros_overview

+Beore running the simulation, execute from the command line or add the following line to your .bashrc file (or .zshrc):

+`export GAZEBO_MODEL_PATH=${HOME}/FinderV3/catkin_ws/src/simulation/finder_gazebo/models`

 #### 1. Simulate in empty world
 Execute the command:

 `roslaunch finder_gazebo finder_empty_world.launch`

-to test the FinDERv3 robot in the gazebo default environment.
+to test the FinDERv3 robot base in the gazebo default environment.

 #### 2. Simulate in the Turtelbot3 maze
 Execute the command:

 `roslaunch finder_gazebo finder_stage_4.launch`

-to test the FinDERv3 robot in the turtlebot3 maze.
+to test the FinDERv3 robot base in the turtlebot3 maze.

 #### 3. Simulate in a test world
 Execute the command:

 `roslaunch finder_gazebo finder_world_test.launch`

-to test the FinDERv3 robot in a world with rough terrain.
+to test the FinDERv3 robot base in a world with rough terrain.

+#### 4. Simulate in a test circuit
+Execute the command:

+`roslaunch finder_gazebo finder_circuit_2.launch`

+to test the FinDERv3 robot base in circuit.

+#### 6. Simulate in a RoboCup Rescue test scenario
+Execute the command:

+`roslaunch finder_gazebo finder_crossover_ramps.launch`

+to test the FinDERv3 robot base in the Crossover Ramps test scenario.

 #### Drive the FinDER v3 Robot
-Execute the following command to teleoperate the robot with the keyboard:
+Execute the following command to teleoperate the robot base with the keyboard:

-`rosrun finder_teleop finder_teleop_key.py`
+`roslaunch finder_teleop finder_teleop_key.launch`